-- The family must supply any information requested by COC to verify that the family is living in the unit or information related to family absence from the unit. - The family must promptly notify COC when the family is absent from the unit.
+- The family must supply any information requested by the PHA to verify that the family is living in the unit or information related to family absence from the unit. - The family must promptly notify the PHA when the family is absent from the unit.

 Notice is required under this provision only when all family members will be absent from the unit for an extended period.
 An extended period is defined as any period greater than 30 calendar days.
-Written notice must be provided to COC at the start of the extended absence.
+Written notice must be provided to COCthe PHA at the start of the extended absence.

 - The family must pay utility bills and provide and maintain any appliances that the owner is not required to provide under the lease [Form HUD-52646, Voucher]. - The family must not own or have any interest in the unit, (other than in a cooperative and owners of a manufactured home leasing a manufactured home space). - Family members must not commit fraud, bribery, or any other corrupt or criminal act in connection with the program.
-(See Chapter 14, Program Integrity for additional information). - Family members must not engage in drug-related criminal activity or violent criminal activity or other criminal activity that threatens the health, safety or right to peaceful enjoyment of other residents and persons residing in the immediate vicinity of the premises.
-See Chapter 12 for HUD and PHA policies related to drug-related and violent criminal activity.
+(See Chapter 14, Program Integrity for additional information).